Har1743/Har1743.github.io/Walkthroughs/Friendzone-HTB.md

 ![](https://github.com/Har1743/Hardik-writeups/blob/master/Walkthroughs/photos/Friendzone-photos/haha.png)

-But at bottom of the page we got something suspicious</br>
+But at bottom of the page we got something suspicious
 **Final Access timestamp is 1596732990**

-The timestamp might be some filename so in the same way we can execute our shell too </br>
+The timestamp might be some filename so in the same way we can execute our shell too
-But firstly we have to upload our shell on the webserver </br>
+But firstly we have to upload our shell on the webserver
-but there is no way to upload file on the website </br>
+but there is no way to upload file on the website

 **Wait** we can upload the file through smbserver file share with **Development** folder